dillonhl/Quizle/README.md

 # Quizle - A Trivia Game

 Quizle is a fun and interactive trivia game built using JavaScript, HTML, and CSS.
+Firebase/Firestore is utilized for user authentication and keeping track of high scores.
 It leverages the OpenTDB database and API to generate a wide variety of questions and answers, providing endless entertainment and learning opportunities.

 ## Features